zillow/ctds/doc/install.rst

 system's package manager.

 .. warning::
     Versions of `FreeTDS`_ prior to *0.95* contain defects which may affect `cTDS` functionality.

+    Debian installations come bundled with an old version of FreeTDS, incompatible with the latest ctds releases.
+This causes an InterfaceError to be thrown.

+    Installing from source is the best option for such scenarios.

 Installation From Source